fadado/jqt/docs/content/data.md

 # Data model

-The simplest page always resides on a website, where there is a complex web of relationships between pages… as we have to imagine these relationships, we need a way to represent them: this is the data model.
+The simplest page always resides on a website, where there is a complex web of relationships between pages.
+As we have to imagine these relationships, we need a way to represent them: this is the data model.

 ## General operation